 Funeral services will be held at 1:00 p.m. on Saturday, December 14, 2019 at the First United Methodist Church in Mattoon with Rev. Ron Dickinson officiating.
 Burial will follow in the Dodge Grove Cemetery in Mattoon.
 Visitation will be held from 11:00 a.m. until 12:45 p.m. on Saturday at the church.
 Memorial contributions may be made to the First United Methodist Church or Food bank both in Mattoon.
 Styninger Funeral Home in Nashville is in charge of arrangements.

-To plant a tree in memory of Joan Hastings, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Joan Hastings, please visit our floral store.